Growing Your Own: The Value of Home Gardening for Health-Conscious Households

 Organic romaine and leaf lettuce run $5.69 to $6.49 per pound at current retail prices.
 Leafy greens are cut-and-come-again crops — a single plant can be harvested multiple times rather than pulled at first cut.
 Eight plants managed this way can yield 8 to 16 pounds across a season.

 Zone 9 timing note: Leafy greens are a cool-season crop in this climate.
 They bolt quickly and turn bitter in summer heat.
-In Zone 9, plant them September through November for a fall and winter harvest, and again February through March for a spring run.
+In Zone 9, plant them from September through November for a fall and winter harvest, and again from February through March for a spring run.
 Do not plan on summer salad greens from an outdoor bed.

-Zucchini
+Organic Zucchini

 The Honest Math on Growing Your Own

 These numbers assume decent soil preparation, consistent watering, and no major pest or disease pressure.
-First-season yields land at the lower end of every range listed above.
-That's normal — soil improves with each season, and growers develop a feel for what their specific conditions produce over time.
+First-season yields typically land at the lower end of every range listed above.
+That’s normal — soil improves with each season, and growers develop a feel for what their specific conditions produce over time.

 The conservative end of these numbers still represents meaningful value.
 One tomato plant at 10 pounds.
 One pepper plant at 4 pounds.
 Three basil plants harvested weekly through summer.
 Eight lettuce plants through fall and spring.
 One zucchini plant at 10 pounds.
 That’s a real reduction in what a household buys at $3 to $7 per pound, week after week through the growing season.

 The ceiling numbers are also real.
-They're documented by growers in similar conditions.
-They're earned — through soil investment, irrigation, and accumulated seasonal knowledge.
-They're worth knowing because they show what this kind of growing is genuinely capable of.
+They’re documented by growers in similar conditions.
+They’re earned through soil investment, irrigation, and accumulated seasonal knowledge.
+They’re worth knowing because they show what this kind of growing is genuinely capable of.

 Zone 9's Growing Season Changes the Math

 Most of the country gets one growing window per year.
 Zone 9 gets close to three.
-Warm-season crops — tomatoes, peppers, basil, zucchini — run February through October.
-Cool-season crops — leafy greens — run September through March.
+Warm-season crops — tomatoes, peppers, basil, zucchini — run from February through October.
+Cool-season crops — leafy greens — run from September through March.
 With a little planning, a single raised bed can produce food for nine to ten months of the year.

 That timing advantage changes the replacement-value calculation significantly.
 A bed that produces lettuce through winter, transitions to tomatoes and peppers in spring, and carries basil and zucchini through summer is doing a different kind of work than a single-season planting.